Kevin Belcher (center)

 Kevin Belcher (February 23, 1961 – June 28, 2003) was an American professional football center who played two seasons with the New York Giants of the National Football League (NFL).
-He was selected by the Giants in the sixth round of the 1983 NFL draft.
-He played college football at the University of Texas at El Paso and attended Redford High School in Detroit, Michigan.
+He played college football for the UTEP Miners and was selected by the Giants in the sixth round of the 1983 NFL draft.

+Early life

+Kevin Belcher was born on February 23, 1961, in Detroit, Michigan.
+He attended Redford High School in Detroit.

+Belcher enrolled at the University of Texas at El Paso to play college football for the UTEP Miners.
+He was a three-year letterman from 1980 to 1982.

 Professional career

-Belcher was selected by the New York Giants with the 153rd pick in the 1983 NFL draft.
+Belcher was selected in the sixth round by the New York Giants with the 153rd pick in the 1983 NFL draft.
 He played in 32 games, starring sixteen, for the Giants from 1983 to 1984.
 His career ended when he was involved in a car wreck on January 23, 1985, severing a nerve in his leg and leaving him with many other internal injuries.
+Belcher was placed on the reserve/non-football injury list on July 21, 1985, and was released on February 12, 1986.

 Personal life

 Belcher owned several businesses.
 He died at his home in El Paso, Texas on June 28, 2003.